Kacper-Pietkun/Speech-to-face/src/train/README.md

 - You can stop training whenever you want and rerun the script to continue the training (you need to specify `--continue-training-path` paramater, which tells the programe where the trained weights of the VoiceEncoder are located at).
 - If possible train VoiceEncoder with GPU, by setting `--gpu` parameter to 1, because CPU training is very slow

+Run `train_ast.py` if you want to train Audio Spectrogram Transformer as the VoiceEncoder.
+The script is almost identical to the `train_voice_encoder.py` script, however there are some differences.
+For example, you can use early stopping (specify `--early-stopping` parameter).
+Moreover, the AST model training is splitted into two parts.
+During the first part, whole model is frozen except the head, which is trained.
+During the second part whole model is unfrozen and the model is fine-tuned.

 # Face Decoder

 Run `train_face_decoderr.py` script to train FaceDecoder